nfdi4plants/arc-to-rocrate/README.md

 Repository for exporting the arc to a RO-Crate.

+> [!IMPORTANT]
+> Outdated Repository: While the concept of conversion from ARC to RO-Crate is still correct, the provided scripts are based on outdated libraries and do no longer work.

 ### General workflow

 The `ARC` has to be exported to json together with its [jsonld context](http://niem.github.io/json/reference/json-ld/context/) file.
 This can then be flattened into a concise and semantically correct `ro-crate`.